anthonyjbarnes/wordpress-unit-testing-enviroment/README.md

  - Composer dependency management for WP Core and WP Plugins
  - Docker container LEMP Stack
  - PHPMyAdmin for easy Database Management
- - WP ClI out of the box
+ - wp-cli out of the box
  - Separate 'test' database
  - PHPUnit installed and run by using `lando phpunit`